GChristensen/ubiquity/README.md

 Enhancements in this patched version:

-* [subscribe locally](http://d.hatena.ne.jp/murky-satyr/20090308/subscribe_locally) command added as a builtin one
+* [subscribe locally](http://d.hatena.ne.jp/murky-satyr/20090308/subscribe_locally) command is added as a builtin one
-* commands at the suggestion list are dedashed (but it seems that it's still necessary to type tje dash at the command prompt)
+* commands at the suggestion list are dedashed (but it seems that it's still necessary to type the dash at the command prompt since Ubiquity's current parser can't detect command names with spaces)

 ![](dedashed.png?raw=true)